Maddie Di Muccio, President

-Monika Gucma-Deras, President
+Monika Gucma-Deras, Vice President

 Mrs. Gucma-Deras gave up her full-time career in public relations to raise her two school-age daughters.
 After noticing her older daughter’s success at her Montessori school, followed by a steep regression in public schools, Mrs. Gucma-Deras home-schooled her daughters for a time – with excellent results.
 When personal circumstances made it necessary for this family to give up home-schooling, her daughters were placed in a private school.
 Mrs. Gucma-Deras is involved with community theatre, and recently began teaching dramatic arts at her daughters’ school.
 She is an avid reader and, if additional time became available, Mrs. Gucma-Deras would spend it taking long walks, going to the opera, ballet, and theatre, and taking part in ballroom dancing.

-Gerry Nicholls, Vice-President
+Gerry Nicholls, Director